1: Join the Right Company at the Right Time

 - No business is fast, free or easy.
 All businesses take time, money and hard work to succeed.

-- Most people do not treat their business seriously, because they do not have much money invested.
+- Most people do not treat their network marketing business seriously, because they do not have much money invested.

 - It’s easy to put your business on the back burner and let life get in the way when you only have $50 to $500 invested.

-- Do not think of this as a hobby or little part-time thing; think of it as a Fortune 100 company.
+- Do not think of your business as a hobby or little part-time thing; think of it as a Fortune 100 company.

 - Non-committed people attract non-committed people and serious people attract serious people.